 What an amazing feeling to carve down the slopes on a floodlit ski run, and what a choice you have in Austria!

 From Nassfeld to Turracher Höhe, see which slopes offer nighttime skiing sessions in Carinthia.

 Plenty of ski resorts in Lower Austria switch the floodlights on after dark, giving you even more time to have a ball on the slopes.

 Some of Austria's best ski areas can be found in Salzburger Land and most of them offer a floodlit run.

-Styria will not only be attracting guests with the FIS Alpine Ski World Cup in 2013.
-A constant flow of keen skiers flocks to the region's nighttime ski runs every winter.
+A constant flow of keen skiers flocks to Styria and its nighttime ski runs every winter.